Excel VBA ByRef Function Argument

 So, when it goes back to the previous procedure it will assign the new value to the variable as 14.

 This has been a guide to VBA ByRef.
-Here we discuss how to use ByRef function argument in Excel VBA along with the examples and downloadable excel sheets.
-You can learn more about VAB from the following articles –
+Here we discuss how to pass argument using VBA ByRef function along with examples and downloadable excel template.
+You can learn more about VBA from the following articles –